kolobus/docker-dnssec/README.rst

 Changes:

-- DN42=true will include DNSEC options required for DN42 and corresponding zones
+- DN42=true will include DNSSEC options required for DN42 and corresponding zones
 - Modified mkzone file to add SRV records, which is now in a separate repo
 - Changed default resolvers to CloudFlare IPv4/IPv6
 - Upgraded python3 packages to correct (new) system-wide install